Deep Quadratic Hedging: Semi-explicit solutions for mean-variance hedging and local risk minimization for the Heston model in one dimension

 \section{Semi-explicit solutions for mean-variance hedging and local risk minimization for the Heston model in one dimension}

-In order to compare the results of the deep BSDE solver, we derive semi-explicit solutions for the mean-variance hedging and for the local risk minimization, by adapting, respectively, the results from \cite{cerny2008} and \cite{heath2001numerical}.
-These will allow us to benchmark the price process and the trading strategy trajectories for the Heston model in dimension $1$, see Section \ref{sec:numerics}.
+We derive semi-explicit solutions for the mean-variance hedging and for the local risk minimization by adapting, respectively, the results from \cite{cerny2008} and \cite{heath2001numerical}.
+These allow us to benchmark the price process and the trading strategy trajectories for the Heston model in dimension $1$, see Section \ref{sec:numerics}.